Julia Korn – PONT Coordinator

 Emma Douglas – South Wales Regional Development Officer – PONT

-She previously worked for the Bat Conservation Trust on their Tir Gofal Agri Environment monitoring project before joining PONT in 2012.
-Emma was the Project Officer for PONT’s BIFFA Award Funded Project on Coity Wallia Commons, Bridgend, South Wales.
+I arrange grazing on important sites for nature conservation on the Gower and in South Carmarthenshire, using cattle and hill ponies.
+I previously worked for the Bat Conservation Trust on their Tir Gofal Agri Environment monitoring project before joining PONT.
+I was the lead Project Officer for PONT’s BIFFA Award Funded Project on Coity Wallia Commons, Bridgend, South Wales.

 - Emma Douglas

 Angie Polkey Mid Wales Regional Development Officer – PONT